Ad Image

 My1Login

 Description: My1Login’s Password Manager solutions offer Single Sign-On without revealing credentials, audited access to privileged accounts, and permission-based sharing.
-Additionally, My1Login integrates with web apps, virtualized apps, and even Windows desktop apps without requiring APIs.
+Additionally, My1Login integrates with web, virtualized, and Windows desktop apps without requiring APIs.
 Thus, the vendor can provide SSO seamlessly linked to the user’s directory login.
-My1Login cannot access customer data since this is encrypted client-side, using safely secured keys inside the customer’s environment.
+My1Login cannot access customer data because it is encrypted client-side using safely secured keys within the customer’s environment.

 Okta